jack-tol/fine-tuning-whisper-on-atc-data/README.md

    ```
    pip install -r requirements.txt
    ```
    Dataset Preparation: Use the `create_and_upload_dataset.py` script to process the ATC datasets and upload them to Hugging Face.
-Adjust paths and dataset IDs as needed.

 Model Training: Fine-tune the Whisper model using the `train.py` script.
 This script dynamically augments data and trains the model over 10 epochs with early stopping.